nsg-ethz/mini_internet_project/platform/README.md

 # The mini-Internet documentation

+In this README, we explain how to [install the required software](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#prerequisite), how to [run the mini-Internet](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#run-the-mini-internet), how to [delete it](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#delete-the-mini-internet), how to [configure it](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#configure-the-mini-internet-topology), how to [access its components](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#configure-the-mini-internet-topology), and how to use the different [monitoring tools](https://github.com/nsg-ethz/mini_internet_project/tree/master/platform#use-the-monitoring-tools-and-services).

+We run our mini-Internet on a server with Ubuntu 18.04 and the Linux 4.15.0 kernel.

 ## Prerequisite

-The following installation guide works for Ubuntu 18 and the Linux 4.15.0 kernel.
+To build the mini-Internet, you need to install the following software.

 #### Install the Docker Engine
 ```